mdippery/blackout/README.md

 ## Can't I drag ScreenSaverEngine.app to the Dock?

 You can, but that takes up valuable Dock real estate.
-With Blackout, you can take up valuable menubar real estate instead.
+With Blackout, you can use up valueless System Preferences real estate instead.

 ## What does it take to run this thing?